County of Devon

 Devon County Council, 1889-1974, covering county administration (including council and committee minutes, accounts, records of local authority schools, etc.)

-Records of the former district councils in East, South (including Torbay), and Mid Devon, 1889-1974, with some earlier material (mainly minutes and accounts, with some rating records and planning applications).
+Records of the former Urban and Rural District Councils in East, South (including Torbay), and Mid Devon, 1889-1974, with some earlier material (mainly minutes and accounts, with some rating records and planning applications).
+A few records from post-1974 District Councils.

 City of Exeter